Communist Party of Britain

 The Communist Party of Britain (CPB) is a communist party in Great Britain which emerged from a dispute between Eurocommunists and Marxist-Leninists in the Communist Party of Great Britain in 1988.
-It follows Marxist-Leninist theory and supports what it regards as existing socialist states, and has fraternal relationships with the ruling parties in Cuba, China, Laos, and Vietnam.
+It follows Marxist–Leninist theory and supports what it regards as existing socialist states.
+The party has fraternal relationships with the ruling parties in Cuba, China, Laos, and Vietnam.
 It is affiliated nationally to the Cuba Solidarity Campaign and the Venezuela Solidarity Campaign.
 It is a member of the International Meeting of Communist and Workers' Parties, together with 117 other political parties.
 After the fall of the Soviet Union, the party was one of two original British signatories to the Pyongyang Declaration.

 History

-The Communist Party of Britain was (re-)established in April 1988 by a disaffected section of the Communist Party of Great Britain (CPGB).
+The Communist Party of Britain was established in April 1988 by a disaffected section of the Communist Party of Great Britain (CPGB).
 This section sought to preserve the Communist Party, saving it from its forthcoming dissolution under a revisionist, Eurocommunist leadership.